 Orthodontia is a specialized branch of dentistry that corrects dental issues like crooked teeth and misaligned bites.
 Braces and orthodontic appliances apply pressure to teeth to slowly move them into the correct position for a healthier smile.

-Why Child Orthodontics Are Important
+Why Orthodontics Are Important for Kids and Teens

 Child orthodontics may be important to help kids eat and speak properly.
 Orthodontic treatment for children can also help correct dental problems related to thumb-sucking, early or late loss of baby teeth, accidents, and poor nutrition.